Notification Process for Brief Absences for Medical or Personal Reasons

 In the event that a victim requires immediate assistance, the victim or witness should contact Campus Security at 717.361.1111.
 Campus Security is the first response team at Elizabethtown College and has responsibility to dispatch emergency medical services if necessary.

-All college community members and campus guests are encouraged to report bias-related incidents by completing an Incident Report Form, available at the ECTipline Webpage or by contacting the Office of Student Rights and Responsibilities or the Dean of Students (for students) or the Director of Human Resources (for employees) or with the Director of Campus Security (for students and employees).
+All college community members and campus guests are encouraged to report bias-related incidents by completing an Incident Report Form, available at the ECTipline Webpage or by contacting the Office of Community Living or the Vice President for Student Life (for students) or the Director of Human Resources (for employees) or with the Director of Campus Security (for students and employees).

 Confidentiality will be maintained throughout the investigation process to the extent practical and consistent with the College’s need to undertake a full and impartial investigation.